nashrahhaque/Trading-Strategy/README.md

 The core idea of this project is to implement a technical trading strategy and backtest it against a buy-and-hold strategy for a selected stock.
 The strategy uses **moving averages** and **RSI** to generate buy/sell signals, aiming to optimize returns.

 ---

-## Data

-The dataset used in this project contains stock prices and associated market information for **[Stock name, e.g., AAPL]** over a specified time period.
-The key columns are:

-- **Date**: Trading date.
-- **Open, High, Low, Close**: Stock prices.
-- **Adj Close**: Adjusted closing price.
-- **Volume**: Number of shares traded.

-The data is loaded from a CSV file into a Pandas DataFrame and processed accordingly.

----

 ## Strategy Overview

 ### Buy-and-Hold Strategy